aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 - Ubuntu 20.04
 - Ubuntu 22.04

 These Linux-based operating systems are optimized for machine learning workloads and are fully compatible with SageMaker HyperPod’s distributed training capabilities.
 The OS images are managed and maintained by AWS to ensure security and performance optimizations for ML training workloads.
-We highly recommend using optimized SageMaker Studio Code Editor environment to run HyperPod cluster provisioning commands
+We highly recommend using optimized SageMaker Studio Code Editor environment to run HyperPod cluster provisioning commands.

-### Third-party tools (If applicable)
+### Third-party tools

-#### Install the AWS CLI (both kinds of HyperPod clusters)
+#### Install the AWS CLI (for both kinds of HyperPod clusters)
 Depending on the OS that you are using, run a command similar to:
 ```bash
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip
 sudo ./aws/install --update
 ```
-#### Install kubectl (for EKS based clusters)
+#### Install kubectl (for EKS orchstrator clusters)
 The following command installs K8s API CLI client:
 ```bash
 curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.30.4/2024-09-11/bin/linux/amd64/kubectl